douglasjmoore/markdown_test/INSTALL_WINDOWS.md

 	* C/C++ | Code Generation | Runtime Library
 	* Select Multi-Threaded Debug DLL (/MDd)

-Both the SystemC-core and SystemC projects will have to be patched, that all suitable configuration and platform combinations compile successfully and correctly.

 Following the changes to the properties, save the solution and all other modified files (File|Save All).
 This will help avoid troubles and madness.